 The ongoing sustainability efforts of the College's faculty, staff and students reflect a larger commitment to ethical conduct and social responsibility through environmental stewardship and education.
 Virginia Wesleyan is committed to waste-reduction, recycling, energy efficiency, green building practices, composting and other earth-friendly landscaping practices, promotion of public transportation and more.
-The College is a member of the U.S. Green Building Council and the Association for the Advancement of Sustainability in Higher Education.
+In January 2016, Virginia Wesleyan College President Scott D. Miller become a charter signatory of the Climate Commitment, a carbon neutrality and climate resilience initiative setting new standards for climate leadership in higher education.
+The College is also a member of the U.S. Green Building Council and the Association for the Advancement of Sustainability in Higher Education.